Live at the Basement (Renée Geyer album)

 Live at the Basement is the third live album by Australian musician Renée Geyer.
 The album was recorded in May 1986 and released by Mushroom Records.

 The album was recorded as Geyer's Australian 'farewell', as she boarded a plane to the United States within 12 hours of recording the album.

-At the ARIA Music Awards of 1987, the album earned Geyer a nomination for ARIA Award for Best Female Artist, losing out to Jenny Morris.
+At the ARIA Music Awards of 1987, the album earned Geyer a nomination for Best Female Artist, losing out to Jenny Morris.